 It is important to take accurately into account the periodic boundaries of the dynamical simulations: when the photon leaves the actual calculation region through its radial or tangential boundaries, it enters an identical copy of the particle field (see Eq.
 1.8).
-Thus the photon should leave (enter) the particle field only from below (above).
+Thus the photon should leave or enter the particle field only from below or above.
 In practice it is easier to handle the periodic image particles in terms of an image-photon re-entering the original particle field, so that there is no need to store any extra particle locations.
-The correct treatment of boundaries is particularly important in case of small illumination/viewing angles, where the light rays can, at least in principle, travel very long horizontal distances before leaving the particle layer.
-Similarly, taking into account periodic images is essential for the calculation of $\tau{LOS}$ , in particular when the true probability of passing the particle layer is small: even a few missed intersections might then bias the result.
+The correct treatment of boundaries is particularly important in case of shallow illumination/viewing angles, where the light rays can, at least in principle, travel very long horizontal distances before leaving the particle layer.
+Similarly, taking into account periodic images is essential for the calculation of τ{LOS} , in particular when the true probability of passing the particle layer is small: even a few missed intersections might then bias the result.

-The brightness due to the illumination by the planet can be calculated in a similar manner as that due to Sun, except that the directions of the incoming photons are sampled from the solid angle extended by the planet.
+The brightness due to the illumination by the planet can be calculated in a similar manner as that due to Sun, except that the directions of the incoming photons are sampled from the solid angle extended by the planet at the distance and longitude of the dynamical simulation.
 A model for the brightness distribution of the planet's globe is needed: both in Salo and Karjalainen (2003) and in Porco et al. (2008), the Dones et al. (1993) model based on Barkstrom (1973) law was used.